Table of Contents

 3. Massachusetts Boat Bill of Sale

-A bill of sale is required in order to sell, purchase, or register a vessel, and an official form is provided on the state of Massachusetts website.
-There are also many examples and templates online, or you may hand draft a copy, but your document must feature the following information:
+A boat bill of sale is required in order to sell, purchase, or register a vessel, and an official form is provided on the state of Massachusetts website.
+Make sure your boat bill of sale includes the following information:

 - The names, contact information, and signatures of the buyer and seller